hooshyari/milestone/README.md

-My Portfolio:
+My online shop:
-this is one page sample of html5, Css3 and javascript to show my proffision.
+this is one website sample of html5, Css3, javascript, python and Django to show my proffision.

-Essentially, this part is your sales pitch.

 UX
 This will be link to my resume and all employer can see my portfolio easily.